NEW: An individual close to Ariana Grande says photos claiming to show her are "completely fake"

-The first real case of a celebrity hacking attack was in 2005 when hackers logged into Paris Hilton's phone and stole photos of the reality star, Mikko Hypponen, chief research officer at computer security company F-Secure told CNN in 2011.
-Those hackers reportedly were able to break into Hilton's phone by correctly guessing the not-so-secret answer to her security question, which was "tinkerbell," the name of her pet Chihuahua.
+The first real case of a celebrity hacking was in 2005.
+Hackers logged into Paris Hilton’s phone and stole photos of the reality star, said Mikko Hypponen, chief research officer at computer security company F-Secure, in 2011.

 CNN’s Rachel Wells, Dave Alsup, Alan Duke and John D. Sutter contributed to this report.